 - Professor letter of recommendation or a high school teacher or counselor recommendation if the student currently has less than 30 semester hours

 - Potential to benefit and contribution.
 Determined by required interview for all transfer students.

 We also have identified additional values that indicate a strong fit:

-- Big city connections: Students who want the best of both worlds!
-A residential campus located just 30 miles north of the resources and vibrancy of Chicago.
+- Big city connections: Students who want the connections to a big city for all that it has to offer: internship opportunities, future job opportunities, and connections with our vast alumni network.
+A residential campus located just 30 miles north with easy access to the resources and vibrancy of Chicago.

 - Active participants: Students who want to pursue internships, a mentor relationship, research and volunteer opportunities, or a chance to chat with a professor after class.
 We seek students who are active and enthusiastic participants in their education.

 - Adventure seekers: We want to see students who are independent, have an entrepreneurial spirit, and are willing to make choices that lead them in new directions.

 Transfer students may choose not to submit test scores as part of our test-optional admissions policy.
 International students are required to submit SAT, ACT, TOEFL, or IELTS scores unless they are able to prove English proficiency.
 Transfer international students who are studying at an English language based institution and have completed a minimum of one semester of college credit are not required to submit test scores.
 Transfer students are required to interview whether or not they submit test scores.

 Lake Forest College is known for making the college experience an affordable one for our students and their families.
 Click here to get an idea of the scholarships students may be eligible for.